PedroCarrilho/EuclidEmulator2/README.md

 In contrast to its predecessor EuclidEmulator, EuclidEmulator2 allows for 8-parameter cosmological models including massive neutrinos (assuming a degenerate hierarchy) and dynamical dark energy.
 EuclidEmulator2 is written in C++.
 For more information on EuclidEmulator please visit https://github.com/miknab/EuclidEmulator.

 Authors:   M. Knabenhans, Pedro Carrilho<br/>
-Date of last update:      March 2021<br/>
+Date of last update:      January 2022<br/>
 Reference: Euclid Consortium: Knabenhans et al. (submitted), <a>https://arxiv.org/abs/2010.11288</a><br/>

 If you use EuclidEmulator2 in any way (for a publication or otherwise), please cite this paper.

 <b>Contact information:</b> If you have any questions and/or remarks related to this work, please do not hesitate to send me an email (mischakATphysik.uzh.ch).
-For questions regarding the Python wrapper, contact Pedro Carrilho (p.gregoriocarrilhoATqmul.ac.uk).
+For questions regarding the Python wrapper, contact Pedro Carrilho (pedromgcarrilhoATgmail.com).

 ## Currently implemented features
 * emulation of the non-linear correction factor <i>B(k,z)</i>